szaske/apollo-github-proxy-server/README.md

 touch .env
 ```

-This is where you'll store your Github access token.
-Edit the file to include this line:
+This is where you'll store your Github access token and Engine API-KEY.
+Edit the file to include these lines:
 ```
-GITHUB_TOKEN=[Put your access token here without brackets]
+GITHUB_TOKEN=[Put your access token here without brackets] ENGINE_API_KEY=[Put your full Engine API-KEY here]
 ```

 Now the server should run.